TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 *   Enter a valid mobile number.

 Sign up for email alerts, offers promotions Mobile offers and promotions Message and data rates may apply.
 By providing my mobile number, I agree to receive autodialed promotional text alerts from JCPenney to that number.
 I understand that consent is not required to purchase goods or services.
 Up to 8 msgs/month from 527365 (JCPenney).
-Text **HELP** to 527365 for help and **STOP** to 527365 to cancel.
-Terms and conditions    privacy policy CUSTOMER SERVICE
+Text **HELP** to 527365 for help and **STOP** to 527365 to cancel.Terms and conditions    privacy policy CUSTOMER SERVICE

 *   returns
 *   shipping information